Midjourney Web Design? All About Using AI in Website Design

 We’ve stated before that Midjourney is a community-based service.
 While this is an amazing thing for fostering creative exchange, collaboration, and overall growth of the creative industries, there are some downsides to it as well.

 The first, and probably the biggest one, is that you don’t actually own the sole rights to whatever you create.
 That means that other people using Midjourney will be able to see and to use your designs.
 This can be especially tricky for commercial projects such as websites, as it allows for repetition.
-If you come up with a really great and unique design for your site, there’s no guarantee someone else won’t use it as well.
+If you come up with a great and unique design for your site or even just a home page, there’s no guarantee someone else won’t use it as well.

 Contrary to that, working with a web designer will help you make your site more unique and for it to stay that way.
 It will also be easier to make sure the whole project is more cohesive.